-French individuals deriving capital gains from the sale of SIIC shares are also subject to the 30% flat tax and can be subject, under election, to the progressive personal income tax rates (up to 45%) and the social contribution at the rate of 17.2%.
-If such an election is made, the capital gains may benefit from a tax base deduction mechanism for the holding period after a two-year holding period.
-This tax base deduction amounts to 50% for securities held less than eight years and to 65% for securities held at least eight years.
+French individuals deriving capital gains from the sale of SIIC shares are also subject to the 30% flat tax and can be subject, under election, to the progressive personal income tax rates (up to 45%) and the social contribution at the rate of 17.2% for shares acquired before January 1, 2018.
+If such an election is made, the capital gains may benefit from a tax-based deduction mechanism for the holding period after a two-year holding period.
+This deduction applies only to sales of shares acquired before January 1, 2018, and amounts to 50% for securities held less than eight years and to 65% for securities held at least eight years.
+In addition, the tax base deduction can be increased up to 85% for shares in SMEs less than ten years old.